hojunking/LongSplat/README.md

 ### Run on your own video

+**Input video suggestions:**
+LongSplat can handle varied resolutions and fps.
+We suggest subsampling to around 10 fps and resizing longer videos to 512 px width for faster training.
+For best results, avoid videos with dynamic objects and ensure sufficient camera overlap between frames to avoid non-overlapping sparse input.

-* To run LongSplat on your own video, you need to first convert your video to frames and save them to `./data/$CUSTOM_DATA/images/`
+* To run LongSplat on your own video, you need first to convert your video to frames and save them to `./data/$CUSTOM_DATA/images/`

 * Before running the script, you need to modify the `scene=` parameter in `scripts/train_custom.sh` to point to your custom data directory.
 For example, change `scene='./data/IMG_4190'` to `scene='./data/YOUR_CUSTOM_DATA'`.

+* **Adjust training parameters based on video length and resolution:** For longer videos, you may need to increase the `--post_iter` parameter to ensure sufficient optimization.
+Consider adjusting this value proportionally to your video length.

 * Run the following command:
 ```bash